 This option is a little farther- just outside of Reykjavik but only a 5-minute walk to the bus stop for easy transportation in and out of the city.

 Walkable distance to several restaurants and a food market as well.
-Artic Comfort Vik also has free parking, free wifi and a daily breakfast buffet making it convenient and having all the necessities available.
+Arctic Comfort Vik also has free parking, free wifi, and a daily breakfast buffet making it convenient and having all the necessities available.

 Find out about a hidden gem in Iceland.

 About the Author

 Cassandra is a US-female travel addict who loves traveling the world and works as a tour operator.
 She is a freelance writer for Arzo Travels, where she shares her expertise.